 Move your body.

-Studies show that exercise impacts serotonin levels, bolstering well-being and reducing depressive symptoms.
-Hence, a teen mental health day should include some form of movement—such as dancing, hiking, yoga, or sports.
+Studies show that stress relief exercises impacts serotonin levels, bolstering well-being and reducing depressive symptoms.
+Hence, taking a mental health day from school should include some form of movement—such as dancing, hiking, yoga, or sports.

 Visual art, music, and journaling are beneficial activities for processing emotions and tapping into creativity.
 “Creative pursuits provide a way to be grounded in the moment,” says Kristin Wilson, Vice President of Clinical Outreach at Newport Academy.
 “In addition, creativity can give teens a feeling of mastery.”